 More and more young women are becoming interested in egg donation.
 We have many more applicants than we accept.
 How we choose our egg donors is through a proven vetting process.
-In fact, we only accept 5 to 7% of those who apply.
+In fact, we only accept less than 5% of those who apply.
 We help you find an egg donor that works best with you.

 We complete a medical screening as well as a psychological one.
 Learn more.

 You and the egg donor decide if you want the donation to be open or closed.
 Usually both parties opt for an anonymous donation, but we can facilitate whatever type of relationship both parties would like.